By Allison Kugel

 Allison Kugel: That is what is so heartbreaking about this story.
 Here is a guy who went to Tulane University, who has an extraordinary talent for drawing and storytelling, and it’s wasted talent.
 It’s a squandered life.
 But then at the end of the film, there are two different endings.
 Explain that…

 RZA: A lot of people have been tweeting about that and asking what’s going on.
 The artist in me left it up for interpretation.
 If you go back and look at the film closely, you’ll see that there is an egg in there that should answer the questions.
-Maybe people missed it, but the reason why I did that is because in life, very few of us get second chances.
+Maybe people missed it, but the reason why I did that is that in life, very few of us get second chances.
 But, what happens if you give a man a second chance?
 I, myself, am a second chance-er.
 When I read this story, I felt the character Blink all in my system.
 I felt his pain.
-Then I realized I actually was an artist and a smart guy who got caught up in gangs and the streets, and ended up facing eight years in jail, but I won my trial.
+Then I realized I actually was an artist and a smart guy who got caught up in gangs and the streets and ended up facing eight years in jail, but I won my trial.
 When I won my trial, I changed my life.
 I focused on study and making myself better, looking at my creativity, and I formed The Wu-Tang Clan.
 I became a success story, because I was given a second chance.

 Allison Kugel: Sometimes a single decision can change everything…